starswap/WBGSAlgorithms/README.md

 <h1>WBGS Algorithms</h1>
 <h3>A collaborative project for programming practice</h3>
-<p>In order to prepare for A Level Computing, there are two important skills that we can we can work on.
+<p>In order to prepare for A Level Computing, there are two important skills that we can work on.
 This project will seek to develop them simultaneously in a fun way.</p>
 <ul>
 <li>Algorithm Knowledge - A wider understanding of the different algorithms out there.</li>
 <li>Programming Skills - A programmer is only as versatile as the number of languages he is familiar with.</li>